FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image5.png" style="width:80%" />

-> Now you are ready to start running demo code from the application using your user account.
-This will allow you to test out the demo CI/CD workflows when authenticating as a user with your Entra Id user account.
+> Now you are ready to start running and testing out deployment workflows under the identity of your user account.
+This will allow you to test out and experiment with these CI/CD workflows.

 Open the source file named **Program.cs.** You should be able to see the code is initially set up to call a function named